nbarendes/FCND-Controls/README.md

 ```

-This part is implemented in QuadControl::LateralPositionControl:
+- This part is implemented in QuadControl::LateralPositionControl:

+The drone generates lateral acceleration by changing the body orientation which results in non-zero thrust in the desired direction.
+A PD controller is used for the lateral controller.

 ```cpp
 V3F QuadControl::LateralPositionControl(V3F posCmd, V3F velCmd, V3F pos, V3F vel, V3F accelCmd)